00rayan/rockpaperscissorrevolver/README.md

 ### Confidence Meter/Multiplier

 Adaptive meter measuring AI's confidence.
 Starts at 1, increases/decreases by 0.1 when AI wins/loses.
 Capped at maximum 1.5x, minimum 0.5x.
 Basic but useful feature.
 Only enabled in hard mode.
-Confidence meter is absent in practice and basic mode, with the multiplier being set at a static value.
+Confidence meter is absent in easy and standard mode, with the multiplier being set at a static value.

 ---